bigmlcom/python/docs/index.rst

     api = BigML('myusername', 'ae579e7e53fb9abd646a6ff8aa99d4afe83ac291',
                 project=project/53739b98d994972da7001d4a)

+If the project used in a connection object does not belong to an existing organization but is one of the projects under the user's account, all the resources created or updated with that connection will also be assigned to the specified project.

 When the resource to be managed is a ``project`` itself, the connection needs to include the corresponding``organization ID``: